tie-set/stadle_docs/docs/installation.rst

   pip install --index-url http://<PUBLIC-IP-ADDRESS>:8080 stadle_client --trusted-host <PUBLIC-IP-ADDRESS> --extra-index-url https://pypi.org/simple

-We have already tested this on Linux x86_64 and Windows x86_64.
-Other versions will be created/fixed soon.
 When you want to update the stadle client side package, just simply `pip uninstall stadle_client` and install it again.

+..
+NOTE:: We have already tested this on Linux x86_64 and Windows x86_64.
+Other versions will be created or fixed soon.

 STADLE Server-Side Installation